carlohamalainen/carlohamalainen.github.io/_posts/2013-07-06-spulseaudioalsa.md

 sudo apt-get install alsa-base alsa-tools alsa-tools-gui alsa-utils alsa-oss alsamixergui libalsaplayer0
 </pre>

-One day I&#8217;ll work out how to get pavucontrol (?) to do its thing, or Jack, or whatever.
+One day I'll work out how to get pavucontrol (?) to do its thing, or Jack, or whatever.